kamadiem/final_project/Readme.md

 # Azure Text to speech middleware

-This project write base on Node js express to create API's with authentication to communicate with Microsoft Azure text to speech service
+This project is written on Node js express to create API's with authentication to communicate with Microsoft Azure text to speech service

 ## Features